fcn06/swarm/README.md

     <img width="20%" src="./documentation/graph_visualizer/Snapshot_json_workflow.png">
 </p>

-**Important: Stopping the Demo Services**
+**Important: Stopping Services for Path 1**
-After running any of the above demos, it's crucial to stop all active agent processes to prevent resource consumption and conflicts.
+After running the workflow-driven orchestration demo, use this command to stop all active agent processes:

 ```bash
 # This command must be run from the root of the swarm project
 sh ./documentation/demo_planner_executor_management/terminate_all_agents_process.sh
 ```

----

-**Congratulations, you've just run your first swarm!**

----

-## **🏭 Agent Factory: Programmatic Agent Launch**
+#### **Path 2: Agent Factory - Programmatic Agent Launch**

-Swarm provides an `AgentFactory` to dynamically launch and manage agents programmatically.
-This allows for creating flexible and scalable multi-agent systems where agents can be instantiated on-the-fly based on runtime conditions and specific needs.
+Dive into the heart of dynamic agent creation with the `AgentFactory`!
+This path lets you programmatically launch and manage agents on-the-fly, giving you the power to build flexible and scalable multi-agent systems where agents can be instantiated as needed.
+The `AgentFactory` seamlessly integrates with the **MCP Runtime**, ensuring newly created agents instantly become part of your Swarm ecosystem.

-The `AgentFactory` leverages the **MCP Runtime** to manage the lifecycle and communication of the agents it spawns.
-When an agent is launched via the factory, its configuration, including how it interacts with the Model Context Protocol (MCP), is defined.
-This enables newly created agents to immediately integrate into the broader Swarm ecosystem and communicate with other services and tools.

-You can configure an agent's properties, such as its type, domain, name, description, and the LLM it uses, as well as its `mcp_runtime` settings, and then launch it with a single command.

 Here’s a code snippet illustrating how to launch a "Basic_Agent" with `mcp_runtime` configuration:

 ```rust
       let agent_api_key = env::var("LLM_A2A_API_KEY").expect("LLM_A2A_API_KEY must be set");

     let factory_mcp_runtime_config = FactoryMcpRuntimeConfig::builder()
         .with_factory_mcp_llm_provider_url(LlmProviderUrl::Groq)
         .with_factory_mcp_llm_provider_api_key(agent_api_key.clone())